WHEN is your child too sick for school?

-Deciding when a child can go to school can be a difficult decision for parents to make especially during our current times.
-When trying to decide, use the guidelines below and seek the advice of your health care provider.
+Deciding when a student can go to school can be a difficult decision for parents to make.
+When trying to decide, use the tips below and seek the advice of your health care provider.

 CHICKENPOX (Varicella)